 Conclusion

-Topics and materials to get ready for the Junior Java Developer interview
+Topics and Materials for Junior Java Developer Interview Preparation

 Object-oriented programming: